Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Duplexes, homes converted to apartments or other small apartment buildings are the single most common housing type in Providence, accounting for 50.09% of the city's housing units.
 Other types of housing that are prevalent in Providence include single-family detached homes ( 23.27%), large apartment complexes or high rise apartments ( 23.25%), and a few row houses and other attached homes ( 3.15%).
-This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 Providence is dominated by renter-occupied one, two, or no bedrooms apartments.
 67.68% of Providence's dwellings are rentals.